 - Many people are asked to have a second study if they've had a stroke, been diagnosed with cardiac disease, had a heart attack since CPAP therapy began, or have recently had surgery requiring a stent.

-- You will also need a second titration study if your primary care physician has prescribed you with nocturnal oxygen.
+- You will also need a second titration study if your primary care physician has prescribed you nocturnal oxygen.

 Many newer machines issued contain downloadable data that makes tracking compliance and efficiency of treatment easy.
-Automatic positive airway pressure (APAP) devices are able to adjust between a low range pressure setting and a high range pressure setting to ensure that each breath a patient takes delivers the best pressure at any give moment.
+Automatic positive airway pressure (APAP) devices are able to adjust between a low range pressure setting and a high range pressure setting to ensure that each breath a patient takes delivers the best pressure at any given moment.

 And while these machines make it easier for doctors and insurance companies to check that therapy is working properly for their patients, even auto-titrating machines may need to be readjusted periodically to ensure full optimization.

 People that are not having complaints about their therapy and have downloads proving adequate therapy use and efficacy, often don't need repeat studies unless drastic changes occur.

 However, If you believe that you may be in need of a second sleep study, don't hesitate to contact The Alaska Sleep Clinic.
 Just click on the link below and we will have a sleep educator contact you to review your symptoms and determine if another sleep study is necessary.